 - The Edinburgh Collection, consisting of practically every work on the city published before 1950.

 - The Pamphlet Collection, consisting of about 3,000 unbound shorter works in theology, politics and relating to specific Edinburgh controversies.

 WS Society's archives

 Writers to the Signet have played a deep and vital role in the history of Scotland, and its own archive, with records dating from 1594 onwards, is of relevance to far more than the law.
-A fascinating insight into the public life and society over the centuries PSA full guide to the archive will be published in Scottish Archives 21 in 2017.
+A fascinating insight into the public life and society over the centuries PSA full guide to the archive was published in Scottish Archives 21.
 In addition to Sederunt books stretching back to the reign of James VI, the archive includes records of apprenticeship, the Society’s Poors Fund of the 17th and 18th century, the Society’s Dependants’ Fund (one of the earliest modern pension schemes), and John Watson’s Institution, the Society’s former school for orphans.